Parkinson Mentors Arizona

 Mentorship....a bridge to empowerment

-Parkinson Mentors Arizona is a 501(c)3 non-profit organization committed to supporting and empowering individuals with Parkinson's Disease.
+Parkinson Mentors Arizona is a 501(c)3 non-profit committed to supporting and empowering individuals with Parkinson's Disease.

 People newly diagnosed with Parkinson’s disease.